Skip to contents

 Now you are able to share your work.
 Please remember to save your now fully described object as described in the vignette 03 Using R syntax.

-The documentation process is the same for all other models such as TEFeautreExtractors, TEClassifierRegular, and TEClassifierProtoNet.
+The documentation process is the same for all models.
 There is only one difference.
 For TextEmbeddingModelsyou can differentiate between “developers” and “modifiers”.
 This is not possible for the other models.
 For these models you do not need the argument type.
 Calling this method would look like:

 example_model$set_publication_info(